mpv-player/mpv/DOCS/man/en/lua.rst

 ``mp.add_timeout(seconds, fn)``
     Call the given function fn when the given number of seconds has elapsed.
     Note that the number of seconds can be fractional.
-As of now, the timer precision may be as worse as 50 ms, though.
-(This will be improved in the future.)
+For now, the timer's resolution may be as low as 50 ms, although this will be improved in the future.

     This is a one-shot timer: it will be removed when it's fired.